-When using Git on Windows with Cygwin or Windows Subsystem for Linux, CRLF conflicts can falsely make your Git repo “dirty”.
+When using Git on Windows with Cygwin or Windows Subsystem for Linux, CRLF conflicts can falsely make a

-git diff from Cygwin or WSL will show
+From Cygwin or WSL with line ending clashes, “git diff” will show

 ^M at the end of each line and fail merge on “git pull”.

 This can cause missed code changes or needless commits.

 We suggest to force LF line endings no matter what environment the user is in.

 Even Windows Notepad supports LF line endings.